 If you already have an SPF record, you should add the following text to it:

-This line should be added after the last ‘include’, but before the ‘~all’ clause.
+This line should be added after the last

-You cannot set two SPF records.
+Please Note: You cannot set two SPF records.
 Doing so will cause them both to be voided, which may lead the sent email to be marked as spam.
 If you do not set an SPF record, the recipient will not be able to validate the sender.
 Therefore, some recipients may reject emails sent from the platform or mark them as spam.
 REMEMBER: Docebo does not have a set of static IPs that can be placed in an allow list.

 Please note that Docebo also offers DKIM security feature as a method to validate the platform domain name identity associated with the email messages sent by the platform via the Notification App, so that they will not end up in a recipient’s junk email folder.
 Docebo recommends that DKIM and MX records are set up in addition to SPF.

-The Sender Policy Framework (SPF) specification has a limit on the number of DNS lookups required to fully resolve an SPF record.
+Please Note: The Sender Policy Framework (SPF) specification has a limit on the number of DNS lookups required to fully resolve an SPF record.
 The SPF specification typically has a limit of 10 DNS lookups.